bloggerpack/bloggerpack/README.md

 ### Remove linter

-- CSS: To disable CSS linter, just remove the `.stylelintrc` file.
+- CSS: To disable CSS linter, just remove the `.stylelintrc` file (you also need to remove Stylelint dependencies in `package.json`).
-- JS: To disable JS linter, just remove the `.eslintrc.json` file.
+- JS: To disable JS linter, just remove the `.eslintrc.json` file (you also need to remove ESLint dependencies in `package.json`).

 Note: